JaceDaDorito/Fogbound-Lagoon/Fogbound Lagoon/Assets/README.md

 ## Features

 - Support for non-DLC players and DLC players.
 The interactable and monster pools will change depending on if SoTV is enabled.
+- Configs involving the legacy and DLC monster pools.
 - Four random newt statues.
 - Working bazaar seer.
 - Preon Accumulator Timed Chest similar to Rallypoint Delta.
 There are three spots.